12Starlight/career/git/cherry_rebase_merge.md

 **Git** is a distributed version-controll system for tracking changes in any set of files, originally designed for coordinating work among programmers cooperating on source code during software development.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different systems).

-Git was created by [`Lunus Torvalds`](https://en.wikipedia.org/wiki/Linus_Torvalds) in 2005 for development of the [`Linux Kernel`](https://en.wikipedia.org/wiki/Linux_kernel), with other kernal developers contributing to initial development.
+Git was created by [`Linus Torvalds`](https://en.wikipedia.org/wiki/Linus_Torvalds) in 2005 for development of the [`Linux Kernel`](https://en.wikipedia.org/wiki/Linux_kernel), with other kernal developers contributing to initial development.

 &nbsp;